 Aside from takeoff and landing distance calculations, climb and approach angles also need to be factored in.
 It would not do any good to get off the runway but not be able to climb over the trees at the end of the clearing.
 Thankfully all these numbers and factors have been tested so that pilots can calculate all the needed data before taking off or landing.
 Lets look at a sample problem.

-wind condition will fly a 5 degree approach angle.
+Starting with our hard facts I know that the C-206 in a no wind condition will fly a 5 degree approach angle.
 Thus from my touch down position there can not be any trees or obstructions that stick up more than 5 degrees from my touchdown point.

 Second, I know that below 3000' density altitude my 206 will climb out at a 4 degree angle.
 However we factor in a 2 degree margin for safety.
 Thus from the point of rotation on takeoff I need to have a clear climb out path above 2 degrees.
 All of these angles can be measures with a tool called an inclinometer which is actually a foresty tool that works well for our needs.
 See the picture below.